Tonderai-2002/Airline_Data/README.md

 Day of the Week

-Delay Reasons
+Delay Reason

 🧩 Step 1: Data Loading & Transformation
-What I did:
+What I Did:
 Loaded the Flights, Airlines, and Airports datasets into Power BI.

 In the Flights table:

 Removed unnecessary columns.

-Retained:

-AIRLINE

-CANCELLATION_REASON

-CANCELLED

-DAY_OF_WEEK

-DEPARTURE_DELAY

-MONTH

-ORIGIN_AIRPORT

-YEAR
+Retained key fields:

+AIRLINE, CANCELLATION_REASON, CANCELLED, DAY_OF_WEEK, DEPARTURE_DELAY, MONTH, ORIGIN_AIRPORT, YEAR

-Added a conditional column Status:
+Created a new conditional column Status:

 "On Time" if DEPARTURE_DELAY <= 0

 "Delayed" if DEPARTURE_DELAY > 0

-For Airlines and Airports tables:
+For the Airlines and Airports tables:

-Promoted the first row to headers after loading.
+Promoted the first row to headers.

-Verified column names and data types were correct.
+Verified and cleaned column names and data types.

 🧱 Step 2: Data Modeling
-What I did:
+What I Did:

-Built a star schema with the Flights table at the center as the fact table.
+Built a Star Schema with the Flights table as the central fact table.

-Connected supporting dimension tables:
+Created and connected the following dimension tables:

 Airlines — joined on AIRLINE code.